datacamp/courses-introduction-to-python/chapter4.md

 Still remember the principle?
 The slice is written as `begin:end`: The `begin` is included, the `end` index is not.

-The code to build the Numpy matrix `np_baseball` from the `baseball` lists of lists is already included.
+The code to build the 2D Numpy array `np_baseball` from the `baseball` lists of lists is already included.
 This time, `np_baseball` contains three columns, corresponding to height, weight and age of the Major Baseball League players.
 Can you do the correct subsetting operations?

 *** =instructions
 - Print out the first first and second column of the first ten rows, so row index 0 up to and including row index 9
-- Print out a sub-matrix containing all three columns in the row indexes XXX up to __and including__ XXX.
+- Print out a sub-array containing all three columns in the row indexes XXX up to __and including__ XXX.
 These are all the players of the XXX.

 *** =hint
 - For the first instruction, you can use `[:10, :].